Liz Murrill: Early life and career

 Murrill grew up in Lafayette, Louisiana.
 Her parents are Dr. Larry Eugene Baker, who served as the Chief of Staff at Lafayette General Hospital in Lafayette, Louisiana, and Helen Vaughan Burdin Simpson, who was a professor of History and Humanities and the Head of the Department of History and Geography at the University of Louisiana at Lafayette.
 Murrill attended Cathedral-Carmel School, as well as Lafayette High School in Lafayette, Louisiana.
-In 1982, she was honored to serve as Queen Evangeline XLIII for the Queen Evangeline Mardi Gras parade in Lafayette.

 She became a pledge of Delta Delta Delta sorority and earned a bachelor's degree in journalism from Louisiana State University in 1985, after which she worked at a newspaper in Florida.
 Murrill later attended the Paul M. Hebert Law Center, where she served as the editor-in-chief of the Louisiana Law Review and graduated in 1991.

 Murrill served as a United States Supreme Court Fellow from 2007 to 2008 and earned a Master of Laws degree from Pepperdine University School of Law in 2010.
 She clerked for U.S. District Judge Frank J. Polozola and Louisiana First Circuit Court of Appeal Judge Melvin Shortress.
 She became solicitor general of Louisiana in 2015.